Millinocket Marathon & Half

 We still produce a highly organized race with one requirement: Don't run Millinocket for what you get, run Millinocket for what you give.
 Please be generous and kind.

-If you did not make a donation to support the race at the time of registration, you may do so by clicking HERE.
+If you did not make a donation to support the essential race expenses race at the time of registration, you may do so by clicking HERE.
 Thank you!

 return to FAQ menu